What To Do After Hail Damages Your Roof

 Know the Parent Company

 Over the years, more and more homeowners have started to ask if the company is local, so the storm-chasers have adjusted.
-Some out-of-state companies will come in and set up shop with a local and do business under that company’s name.
+Some out-of-state companies will come in and set up shop with a local company and do business under that company’s name.
 The local company gets a cut and will be here to do the service if needed.
 When the person who knocks on your door has a southern accent but is “working” for a company that has been in Minnesota for 20 years, that just might be the case.
 There is also the possibility that it’s a Minnesota company that does work nationally, and they bring in all the resources from around the country when the big one hits here.
 The way to find out is to ask more questions and do your research.

 Are You Signing a Permission Slip or a Contract?

 Some salespeople are deceptive when it comes to getting that original signature.
 They will tell you it is just for permission to talk to your insurance company, but they will gloss over the part where it says you must do the work with them.
 My best advice would be to ask them to leave behind their form so you can look it over.
 If they are not willing to do this, send them on their way.
 The second option is to avoid all door-knockers and simply call the company you would like to inspect your roof so YOU are in control of making this important decision.
-These are 81 storm survival tips all homeowners need to know.

 What About Replacing Windows After a Storm?

 Another important question to ask any contractor is if they will handle damaged windows in your insurance claim.
 Many are up for the quick score of roofing or siding, so they ignore damage to the windows.
 Windows are more work to identify, take more time to order for custom-sizing (thus delaying the final payment), and for many contractors, it is not their expertise.
-If you have aluminum clad windows, make sure to have them inspected.
+If you have aluminum-clad windows, make sure to have them inspected.
 In some storms, the hail and wind are so severe that the seals of the double pane windows fail.
 This results in a cloudy look to your windows that you can’t get clean, sometimes with visible condensation between the two panes.
 Make sure everything is looked at during the inspection.

 While insurance companies have their roofing and siding prices fairly locked in, they really don’t have a clue on where to price windows since there are so many brands/styles.
-This usually takes a quote from the contractor and some back and forth to lock in on a price that both the contractor and insurance company can agree on.
+This usually takes a quote from the contractor and some back and forth to lock in on a price that both the contractor and the insurance company can agree on.

 Contractor vs. Adjuster

 One last thing to remember is that many of these storm-chasing contractors will tell you that you have damage even if you don’t.
 They are simply playing the odds that maybe one of the adjusters who comes out might be new and could be talked into approving the job.
-The insurance adjusters usually know who these companies are and shake their head when they see who you signed with.
+The insurance adjusters usually know who these companies are and shake their heads when they see who you signed with.
 If the adjuster does not approve the job, the contractor may ask you to threaten the insurance company with losing your business if they don’t approve it, and things can get ugly from there.

 There are many battles between adjusters and contractors, and many times they play out right in front of the customer.
 If you see this happening, have the contractor show you what damage they are seeing.
 Have them take pictures of it if you don’t feel like getting up on your roof.
 There are certainly times when the contractor is right and the insurance company is not being fair about obvious damage.
 Just be aware that some contractors practice the “every house has damage” angle.